4 (Beyoncé album): Music and lyrics

 The final cut of 4 comprises twelve tracks on the standard edition and eighteen on the deluxe edition—three of which are remixes of "Run the World (Girls)".
 Critics viewed 4 as a major departure from Beyoncé's previous catalogue, with a distinctive mellower sound.
 The album consists mostly of mid-tempo R&B songs, with 1970s funk, 1980s pop and 1990s soul influences.
 The second half was more eclectic, exploring a variety of genres including hard rock, reggae and adult contemporary.
-The Guardian complimented the album's divergence from the "layering [of] Euro-synths on pop-step woomphs" that characterize the music of Beyoncé's contemporaries.
+The Guardian wrote that the album's divergence from the "layering [of] Euro-synths on pop-step woomphs" set it apart from the music of Beyoncé's contemporaries.

 The balladry of the first half of 4 combines diverse vocal styles with the use of live instrumentation.
 "1+1" demonstrates Beyoncé's vocal-flexing over "magnificent guitar bombast" and a soft backing beat, while "Start Over", a mid tempo R&B ballad, uses a futuristic beat with electric elements and synthesizers.
 "I Miss You", with its "layers of atmospheric keyboards", ambient synthesizers and tinny 808 drums was sung in a half-whisper to exhibit intense emotion.
 "I Was Here", an understated pop-R&B ballad with indie rock inflections, primarily concerns self-reflection with dramatic vocals.

 On other songs, Beyoncé explores womanhood.
 "Best Thing I Never Had", 4's fourth track, was described as a moment of self-realization and a "female call to arms".
 With vocals that allude to a "wounded bird turned resilient lioness", the song is built on a "winkly piano riff and beefy bass drums".
 "Dance for You" conveys a more sexual tone through breathy vocals and blaring electric guitars.
 It forgoes her typical empowerment themes in favor of sensual imagery and comfort with one's partner.
 "Run the World (Girls)", a female empowerment anthem reminiscent of Beyoncé's more contemporary work on I Am...
 Sasha Fierce, uses an energetic sample of Major Lazer's "Pon de Floor".
 The song incorporates "layered melodics", most prominently a military marching drumbeat, while Beyoncé's near-chanted delivery encompasses her full vocal range.